Digging through 2D densely-packed coarse granular media as a critical phenomenon: Conclusions

 We first manually tested our digger within simple-shaped wood cylinders.
 We then changed the granular medium to irregular-shaped gravels to test the influence of particle shape on the mobility performance of the digger.
 The complicated shape of gravel requires the digger to activate its vibrating function to loosen interlocked granular particles.
 While the digger moves much slower in irregular-shaped gravels than in regular-shaped cylinders, the distribution of relocated particles before and after the digger's advancement to a distance comparable to its size stays almost the same.
 This similarity proves the feasibility of the four-step relocation-for-advancement mechanism uniquely achieved by the current design.

-After that, we compared our experimental results with the DEM simulation that is independent of the human judgement on the operation of the digger.
+After finishing the manual tests, we compared our experimental results with the DEM simulation that is independent of the human judgement on the operation of the digger.
 The strong similarity between the experimental and numerical results indicates that the digger with its mobility mechanism can potentially become fully autonomous.
 However, we have also found that an operator's dexterity and flexibility can help the digger move more efficiently by adapting to the ever-changing on-site situation.
 To evaluate the digger's mobility and efficiency, we analyzed moving distances and time intervals between consecutive ejections.
 Our analyses show that the distribution of both quantities follow a power-law.
-To confirm this finding experimentally with minimal human interference, we automated the digger by regularly assigning a random digging direction to it.
-Strikingly, we also observe similar spatio-temporal power laws.
-The power laws with exponents around one found both numerically and experimentally suggest that digging within a densely-packed coarse granular environment could be a critical phenomenon.
+Reducing $\phi$ shrinks the spatial and temporal spans over which the power laws hold.
+To confirm this finding experimentally with minimal human influence, we automated the digger by periodically assigning a random digging direction to it.
+Strikingly, the digging strategy succeeded in reality, and we also observe similar spatio-temporal power laws.
+The power laws with exponents around or close to one found both numerically and experimentally suggest that digging within a densely-packed coarse granular environment could be a critical phenomenon.

 In this study, the vibrating function operates at a fixed frequency about $200$ Hz.
 However, in general, the vibrating frequency could be optimized, as indicated by studies of vibrating machines such as ballast tampers which use claw-like tines vibrating at an optimal frequency of $35$ Hz to fluidize the ballast for railroad track maintenance.
 Too low a frequency is ineffective; too high one increases the impact force acting on the vibrated granular particles and may cause them to break or further interlocked \cite{shi20, guo21}.
-We will explore the optimal vibrating frequency in our future work.
+Besides, we could also alternate the stiffness of the circular periphery of the digger to facilitate its movement.
+For example, by armoring the periphery of the digger with soft inflatable objects, whose stiffness can become stiffer or softer during inflation due to strain softening \cite{pashine25}.
+We will explore the optimal vibrating frequency and the periphery stiffness of the digger in our future work.

 Potential applications of the digger include rescue missions in debris after an earthquake or a mining accident.
 For example, as shown in Fig. \ref{fig:fireman}, we can use multiple diggers for transporting debris.
 An ship version of the digger surrounded by floating obstacles such as drift ice can be used for ice management around offshore structures in frozen seas.
 We hope to learn more about this unexplored densely-packed granular system with small ratio of digger size to characteristic grain size in time to come.